Rigino Cicilia: Port Vale

 In June 2016, Cicilia signed a two-year contract with EFL League One club Port Vale.
-He started just two of the opening ten games of the 2016–17 season and found himself competing with Martin Paterson behind Anton Forrester in the first team pecking order; Cicilia said that additional conditioning work helped him to adjust to the physicality of the English game.
+He started just two of the opening ten games of the 2016–17 season and found himself competing with Martin Paterson behind Anton Forrester in the first-team pecking order; Cicilia said that additional conditioning work helped him to adjust to the physicality of the English game.
 He scored his first goal for the club on 22 October, and then won a penalty, as the "Valiants" came from behind to draw 2–2 with Oxford United at Vale Park.
 His size and unconventional playing style quickly made him a 'cult hero' for Vale fans, who nicknamed him 'Reggie'.
-However Bruno Ribeiro rarely played Cicilia form the start of matches, believing him to be more of an impact substitute.
+However, Bruno Ribeiro rarely played Cicilia form the start of matches, believing him to be more of an impact substitute.
 He was sidelined with a calf strain injury in February.
-He returned to action after a four-week absence, but failed to add to his goal tally, and was sent off for two bookable offence on the final home game of the season – a 2–0 defeat to Bolton Wanderers on 22 April; caretaker-manager Michael Brown said that the sending off was harsh.
+He returned to action after a four-week absence, but failed to add to his goal tally, and was sent off for two bookable offence on the final home game of the season – a 2–0 defeat to Bolton Wanderers on 22 April; caretaker manager Michael Brown said that the sending off was harsh.
 He left Port Vale following the club's relegation in May 2017 after he and Brown came to a mutual agreement to end his contract.

 FK Sūduva

 In October 2017, Cicilia signed with Lithuanian A Lyga club FK Sūduva.
 He played three games for the "Suvalkiečiai" in 2017 as they won the league for the first time in their history.
 He played and scored in the 2018 Lithuanian Supercup as Sūduva recorded a 5–0 victory over Stumbras.
 On 11 July, he scored his first career hat-trick as Sūduva beat Cypriot champions APOEL 3–1 at the Sūduva Stadium in the first leg of the first round of qualifying for the UEFA Champions League; he completed his hat-trick within 19 minutes of the kick-off.
-He was named in A Lyga's Team of the Month for June and July, though this was reported as being primarily due to it being a poor month for attackers in the division.
+He was named in A Lyga's Team of the Month for June and July.
+However, this was reportedly primarily because it was a poor month for attackers in the division.
 Sūduva went on to retain their league title in 2018.